AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

 If you record to a used palette button, you are given options on whether to merge or replace the palette.

+When recording cues, the Record Mode (Record By Fixture, Record By Channel etc.) currently set on the console will be used.